swan-io/indexed-db/README.md

 ## API

-Open a database, create a store if needed and returns methods to manipulate it.
-You can open multiple databases / stores.
+Open a database, create a store if needed and returns methods to manipulate it.<br/>
+Note that you can open multiple databases / stores, with different names.

 ```ts
 const store = await openStore("myDatabaseName", "myStoreName", {